 The veld still showed signs of being disturbed and cannot be described as typical Prince Albert Succulent Karoo vegetation.
-However, it is considered a disturbed form of this vegetation type, which was still dominated by leaf succulent vygies and small-leaved shrubs with Vachellia karroo and occasional other larger shrubs (e.g. Lycium cinereum & occasionally Cadaba aphylla) scattered within (Photo 4 & 5).
+However, it is considered a disturbed form of this vegetation type, which was still dominated by hardy small-leaved shrubs with Vachellia karroo and occasional other larger shrubs (e.g. Lycium cinereum & occasionally Cadaba aphylla) scattered within (Photo 4 & 5).